| cupid | reddit flickr about search contact |

-The first version was written in BASIC on a Commodore VIC-20 computer that my family purchased for $300.
+The first version of Cupid was written in BASIC on a Commodore VIC-20 computer that my family had purchased for $300.

 In the game, you controlled the movement of a cute character around the screen.
 Your job was to capture the hearts on the screen, without getting hit yourself by one of Cupid's arrows which were increasing in number, forming "fences" across the screen.
 If you ate a green "ugly pill" you became immune to Cupid's arrow for 30 seconds, during which time you could break through the growing arrow fences.